Bria-IMT™ Cell Therapy

 About Bria-IMT™ (SV-BR-1-GM)

 Mechanism of Action of Bria-IMT™: The mechanism of action of Bria-IMT™ is currently under investigation.
 We hypothesize that Bria-IMT™ both indirectly and directly stimulates the body’s own cancer-fighting cells to attack and destroy breast cancer tumors.
-INDIRECTLY, Bria-IMT™ produces breast cancer “antigens” (proteins that are expressed in breast cancer cells) that are then recognized by the immune system, which can then recognize those same antigens in a patient’s breast cancer and attack the cancer.
-In addition, Bria-IMT™ appears to be able to DIRECTLY stimulate these cancer-fighting immune cells markedly, boosting the body’s response.
+INDIRECTLY, Bria-IMT™ produces multiple breast cancer “antigens” (proteins that are expressed in breast cancer cells) that are identified by the patient’s immune system.
+Some of these same antigens are expressed by a patient’s breast cancer and are recognized by the immune system which activates antigen specific tumor killing cells.
+In addition, Bria-IMT™ appears to be able to DIRECTLY stimulate these cancer-fighting immune cells markedly, further boosting the body’s immune cell response.

 We believe that Bria-IMT™: